-A METTLER TOLEDO forward or combined

-forward/sideward scattered light turbidity system consists of a transmitter type Trb 8300 F/S and a InPro sensor type 8400 or 8500.
-InPro8400/8500 sensors are available in different sizes and with different process connections.
-InPro8400/8500 sensors are directly installed in a process pipe (see also sensor manual InPro 8400/8500, part number 52 800 883 (English), 52 800 879 (German), 52 800 884 (French)).
+A METTLER TOLEDO forward/sideward scattered light turbidity system consists of a transmitter type Trb 8300 D and a InPro sensor type 8600.
+InPro8600 sensors are directly installed in a process pipe (see also sensor manual InPro8600).

 For maximum user flexibility, sensor and transmitter are not matched with each other.
 Each sensor is factory calibrated.
-The specific calibration data is provided on a calibration sheet and on a compact disk (CD), both included in the sensor package.
-When starting up the system, these sensor specific calibration data have to be entered into the transmitter.
-This step is mandatory before starting a measurement.
-User and application defined calibration routines allow a later calibration for fine tuning the system if necessary.
+The specific calibration data is stored on the sensor and printed on a calibration sheet supplied with the sensor.
+When starting up the system, these sensor specific calibration data are automatically transferred to the transmitter and are immediately in use.
+Application defined calibration routines allow a later calibration for fine tuning the system if necessary.